Analysis | Post-Trump, his party and his favorite network have to figure out their relationship with reality

 When he began making this case after Election Day, he and his allies pressured Republicans who had been iffy on Trumpism to come on board.
 Trump demanded, in essence, that they accept his nonsense to maintain their support from his base.
 Some acceded.
 Others managed to simply sidestep things, to remain in the shadows.

 As it turns out, that was trickier for conservative media outlets themselves.
-Fox News in particular has been unable to figure out a middle ground between its long-term interest in being treated with any credibility and appeasing Trump's most energetic base.
+Fox News in particular has been unable to figure out a middle ground between its long-term interest in being treated with any credibility and appeasing Trump’s most energetic base.
 Its announcement on the night of the election that Trump had lost Arizona infuriated Trump and his supporters.
-Its eventual call that Biden had secured the presidency met with a similar response, including from some on-air personalities.
-Tucker Carlson's later reporting that Trump's legal team had failed to back up its more bizarre claims about electoral fraud prompted a new outcry.
+Its eventual call that Biden had secured the presidency was met with a similar response, including from some on-air personalities.
+Tucker Carlson’s later reporting that Trump’s legal team had failed to back up its more bizarre claims about electoral fraud prompted a new outcry.

 It’s too early to tell how much of an effect the hostile reaction to Fox from the right will have on the network.
 But it’s important to emphasize how central that network was to Trump’s term in office.
 Polling repeatedly indicated that Republicans who watched Fox News were the group most loyal to the president.
 Research from PRRI released last week shows that Republicans who trust Fox News more than any other news source (about 40 percent of the party) are far more partisan than other Republicans and far more likely to hold extreme views on issues such as racial discrimination.